 Fold the crocheted piece in half and whipstitch along the short ends to connect them.

-Wrap the crocheted piece around the elastic and sew the ends of each row together with a whipstitch.
+Then, wrap the crocheted piece around the elastic and sew the ends of each row together with a whipstitch.
 You will have to scrunch the fabric up a little bit as you sew to fit it all around the hair tie.

 Help support my crochet business